 New Irish Works is a triennial project run by PhotoIreland Foundation to represent and promote the growing diversity of contemporary photographic practices in Ireland.
 We want to enrich the Irish ecosystem with much needed new voices, new curatorial approaches, facilitate much deserved new opportunities, and invigorate the Irish photography scene.

-In its last iteration and reviewed by an international panel of 23 professionals, New Irish Works brought you a selection of 20 projects and 20 photographers representing the diverse range of practices coming from Ireland.
+In 2016, and reviewed by an international panel of 23 professionals, New Irish Works brought you a selection of 20 projects and 20 photographers representing the diverse range of practices coming from Ireland.
 New Irish Works 2016 was a year long project of 10 presentations and 20 publications that highlighted the great moment Irish Photography is experiencing.

 The artists selected were Ailbhe Ní Bhriain, Aisling McCoy, Caitriona Dunnett, Dara McGrath, Daragh Soden, David Thomas Smith, Eanna de Freine, Emer Gillespie, Enda Bowe, Jan McCullough, Jill Quigley, Kate Nolan, Mandy O’Neill, Matthew Thompson, Miriam O’Connor, Noel Bowler, Robert McCormack, Roseanne Lynch, Shane Lynam, and Yvette Monahan.